PatRYCBAR/Call-Sheet/README.md

 #### Epic questions - part 2
  - capture answers to logs
  - fix variable names
- - update logsto be more streamlined
+ - update logs to be more streamlined

 #### Formatting Button for "Follow-ups"